 - Investor must manage the business.

-Finally, let us look at applying EB-5 visa through investing in Regional Center pilot programs.
+Finally, let us look at applying for a EB-5 visa through investing in Regional Center pilot programs.
 To qualify, you must:

 - Invest $500,000 in a Regional Center.